raziakhalidbutt/Seatle-Airbnb-CRISP-Udacity-project/README.md

 1. Analysis of room types, their percentages & price ranges.
 2. Analysis of month wise room availably and corresponding prices ranges to answer what time is best to visit Seattle.
-3.Neighborhood price Analysis to see which is the priciest neighborhood and which one is the best to choose.
+3. Neighborhood price Analysis to see which is the priciest neighborhood and which one is the best to choose.

 <a name="FileDescription"></a>
 # File Description